WGUNDERWOOD/motifcluster/README.md

 ### Branches

-The master branch contains stable versions.
+The main branch contains stable versions.
 The develop branch may be unstable, and is for development purposes only.